 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

+There is no other project working on privacy of the IEEE Std 802.15.4-2020.

 Technical Feasibility